 Ms. Angnakak: Thank you, Mr. Speaker.
-I think if the minister looked at the website, he'll see that it expired last January.
+I think that if the minister looked at the website, he will see that it expired last January.

-Mr. Speaker, the current business plan of the Department of Human Resources indicates that a new employee wellness strategy is "anticipated to be completed before the end of the 2020-21 fiscal year."
+Mr. Speaker, the current business plan of the Department of Human Resources indicates that a new Employee Wellness Strategy is "anticipated to be completed before the end of the 2020-21 fiscal year."
 Can the minister clearly confirm when will the strategy be ready for tabling in the Legislative Assembly?
 Thank you, Mr. Speaker.

 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-I don't have a firm deadline in terms of when that strategy's going to be completed, but I want to assure the members that that work is still ongoing and will continue.
-It is a topic where there is a very high priority of our department to get that Wellness Division up and running, and with a strategy.
+I don't have a firm deadline in terms of when that strategy is going to be completed, but I want to assure the members that that work is still ongoing and will continue.
+It is a very high priority of our department to get that Wellness Division up and running and with a strategy.
 Thank you, Mr. Speaker.